troiganto/autosave/AutoSave/ReadMe.txt

     This is the standard header file, which defines new resource IDs.
     Microsoft Visual C++ reads and updates this file.

-AutoSave.ico
-    This is an icon file, which is used as the application's icon (32x32).
-    This icon is included by the main resource file AutoSave.rc.

-small.ico
-    This is an icon file, which contains a smaller version (16x16) of the application's icon.
-This icon is included by the main resource file AutoSave.rc.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files:

 StdAfx.h, StdAfx.cpp
     These files are used to build a precompiled header (PCH) file named AutoSave.pch and a precompiled types file named StdAfx.obj.

-/////////////////////////////////////////////////////////////////////////////
-Other notes:

-AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.

 /////////////////////////////////////////////////////////////////////////////